Economic burden of epilepsy

-Livewires is Epilepsy Queensland’s quarterly newsletter of the Family Support Program.
+Livewires was formerly Epilepsy Queensland’s quarterly newsletter of the Family Support Program.
 It is packed with epilepsy stories, news about our events and activities and up to date advice and information.

-Please click on the links below for issues of Livewires:
+Please click on the links below for previous issues of Livewires:

 Little Poss Newsletter